silevis/reactgrid-website/content/blog/how-to-integrate-reactgrid-with-chart.js/index.md

 ## Summary

+What you learned after complete this guide:
+- what is ReactGrid and what you can do with it;
+- how you can use it in a reactive way;
+- why TypeScipt is also helpful in a small scale projects to avoid most common mistakes;

-As you see integrating ReactGrid with other library like Chart.js is not so hard.
-Of course you don't need start Typescript project and make whole data mappings to compose safe code.
+As you see integrating ReactGrid with other libraries like Chart.js is not so hard.
+Of course, you don't need to start a Typescript project and make whole data mappings to compose predictable code.